2025 Photography Competition Winners

-Friends of Mason Park Wetland Inc is pleased to announce that entries are now open for our third annual photography competition.
-Entries close at 11:59pm on Saturday, November 1, 2025.
-Photos must reflect some aspect - good or bad - of the biodiversity (flora and fauna) at Mason Park Wetland.
+Friends of Mason Park Wetland Inc is delighted to announce the winners of our third annual photography competition.
+Entries were required to reflect some aspect - good or bad - of the biodiversity (flora and fauna) at Mason Park Wetland.
+The quality of the entries this year was, again, outstanding.
+The winners have been notified and will be presented their awards in early December.

 1st Place